MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-auditlog.md

 ---
-title: "Set up audit log components | MicrosoftDocs"
+title: "Collect audit logs using a custom connector | MicrosoftDocs"
 description: "The Audit Log Sync flow connects to the Audit Log to gather telemetry data (unique users, launches) for apps in Microsoft 365."
 author: manuelap-msft